ShayanNGC/CICAT-Changed-Files/README.md

 - SSoutput.py
 - TACSequence.py

+An additional file, 'actorProfiles.py', was also added to this folder.
+This program allows the user to build an ACTOR PROFILE sheet in the scenario spreadsheet with JSON files.
+More information about it's usage can be found in the comments of the program.

 ### ATK
 This folder contains the modern ATT&CK data in the form of a JSON file.
 Data within this folder was gathered from MITRE's [ATT&CK v11.2 repository](https://github.com/mitre/cti/releases/tag/ATT%26CK-v11.2).
 The data from ATT&CK v11.2 was parsed through and formatted for use with CICAT.